Introducing your baby to solids for the first time can be an exciting and rewarding experience and even more so when you make your own baby food.

 Cooking for your baby may seem intimidating at first, but once you know the basics, it’s not nearly as difficult as you might have thought.
 In fact, we’d venture so far as to say it’s as easy pie!

-In this article we cover everything you need to know about cooking for your baby, making mealtimes a piece of cake.
+In this article, we cover everything you need to know about cooking for your baby and making mealtimes a piece of cake.

 Ok, enough with the cheesy (oops!) food metaphors.
 Let’s get started.

 Thinking of making your own baby food, but need a little extra motivation?

 Cooking your own baby food has many benefits.
 Here’s why more and more moms are choosing to give up the convenience of store-bought baby foods:

 Benefits of cooking your own baby food